 In the third and final day of my stay in Hong Kong, I decided to do hotel hopping.
-So in the morning on the third day, I visited the nearby eateries in Sheung Wan for breakfast and explored by surroundings briefly before parting Sheung Wan.
+So in the morning on the third day, I visited the nearby eateries around Sheung Wan for breakfast and explored by surroundings briefly before departing Sheung Wan.
 If you have not yet read the first part of the trip, you may wish to read it here.

 Day 3 – Mongkok & Kennedy Town

 Breakfast at 源記餐廳 Yuen Kee Restaurant, Sheung Wan